Story by Casey Crescenzo (You guys probably already knew that.)

 1.)
 Writing On The Wall: Act II ends with the Boy boarding a boat headed somewhere, which is where Act III picks up.
 The Oracles introduce this Act by describing the events that will follow The Boy.
 The Oracles plead for The Boy to take their advice only for them to realize they cannot change what will happen.

 2.)
 In Cauda Venenum: Fast Foward, the Boy is fighting in The Great War.
 The Boy tries to overcome his fear of fighting this brutal war but fails.
 During the song, there is flash backs of when The Boy joins the army.
+In the end of the song, The Boy is remembered of his time spent with Ms. Leading and remembers the reason why he is here.

 3.)
 What It Means To Be Alone: During the war, The Boy sees many bodies of his fellow soldiers as he's passing by battlefields that have taken place there.
 The Boy understands the concept of War as he stares horrifide by the dozens of dead bodies across the land.
 He feels alone and for the first time he prays to God but it seems he doesn't answer his prayers.
+Suddenly the Boy and his platoon dodge bombs from the battlefields and hide only to see a machine roaming in the distance.

 4.)
 The Tank: The Boy encounters an enemy tank, which his squadron tries hopelessly, to halt.
 The Boy seeing there really isn't any hope he fleds leaving his group to die.
 (Note: The Tank is one of the four incarnations of war in the story; Represents Destruction.)